-- It is recommended that the cow to calf ratio be added to this analysis, in an effort to clarify declining populations and the significance this ratio plays in herd dynamics. - Munugement Objectives.
-These alternatives, or an introduction to these alternatives, should address the inconsistencies between CPW's model data and the observed hard status.
-Detailed analysis of the inconsistencies between the contradicting data sets should be provided in the Current Part Status and Management Objectives portion of the document. - 3.
-Introduction and Purpose.
-It is recommended that the bull to cow ratio be expanded on in this section to identify what portion of the bull population is taken into consideration.
+- It is recommended that the cow to calf ratio be added to this analysis, in an effort to clarify declining populations and the significance this ratio plays in herd dynamics. - 2.
+Munugement Objectives.
+These alternatives, or an introduction to these alternatives, should address the inconsistencies between CPW's model data and the observed herd status.
+Detailed analysis of the inconsistencies between the contradicting data sets should be provided in the Current Peril Status and Management Objectives portion of the document. - 3.
+Introduction and Purpose, it is recommended that the bull to cow ratio be expanded on in this section to identify what portion of the bull population is taken into consideration.
 Bulls, including those that have not yet reached maturity or are not legal for harvest, should be included in order to identify the significance of maturity impacts to the population as a whole. - 4.
 Harvest.
 It is recommended that the factors proventing CPW from implementing mandatory hunter harvest check-in be included in this section.
 This is common practice in other wildlife management programs and provides an opportunity for additional data to allow for more accurate population estimates and assessments within CPW's model.
-Additionally, this provides an opportunity for wildlife managers to interact with and further educate the public. - 5.
-Management Strategies: - Predation, it is recommended that the management strategy of implementation of black bear over-the-counter add on tags be explained and analyzed in this section.
+Additionally, this provides an opportunity for wildlife managers to interact with and further educate the public. - Management Strategies: - Predation, it is recommended that the management strategy of implementation of black bear over-the-counter add on tags be explained and analyzed in this section.
 Information on anticipated impacts to elk population should also be addressed in this section. - Development in Critical Elk Habitata.
 It is recommended that CPW prioritize winter range and production area mitigation measures or restrictions when responding to required permit notices for development activities within La Plata County. - Chronic Wristing Discase (CWD).
-It is recommended that, as a part of the hunter harvest check-ins analysis (as described above under Harvest), there is consideration to provide opportunity for CWD testing.
-Further availability of testing will provide CPW with data that can be atilized to monitor the spread of CWD and serve as an early detection system in elk herds.
+It is recommended that, as a part of the hunter barvest check-ins analysis (as described above under Harvest), there is consideration to provide opportunity for CWD testing.
+Further availability of testing will provide CPW with data that can be at 32cd to monitor the spread of CWD and serve as an early detection system in alk hords.
 Continued education about the discase is recommended.

 La Plate County appreciates this opportunity to participate and comment on this plan.
-We recogoize the importance of what CPW is trying to accomplish with elk heads and how to hest :
+We recogoize the importance of what CPW is trying to accomplish with elk heads and how (a heat manage them.

-Pege 3 Sen Juan Basin Elk Heard Management Pian Ournment Cetter manage them.
 Thank you for your coordination in helping to ensure reduced conflict for elk, while working to meet everyone's best interest.